lomar92/github-actions-packer/README.md

 # How to use it
 Packer v.
 1.7.8

-#copy this in your .github/workflow/name.yml
+# Copy this in your /.github/workflow/name.yml